pulumi/docs/content/docs/intro/console/collaboration/project-and-stack-management.md

 title: Project and Stack Management
 ---

+> This guide assumes you are a member of an organization and have sufficient [stack permissions]({{< relref "stack-permissions" >}}).

 The Pulumi Console automatically manages deployment state and gives you a comprehensive view of your projects and stacks.
 In your browser, navigate to [app.pulumi.com](https://app.pulumi.com).
 Once signed in, you can:

 * Create new projects and get detailed instructions for deploying your stack via the [Pulumi CLI]({{< relref "/docs/reference/cli" >}})
+* View your organization stacks
 * View stack outputs and configurations
 * Review your stack activity, resources, and settings

 ## Creating a New Project

-If you haven't been added to a Pulumi organization with existing projects, the Console displays the **New Project** button upon signing in.
+If you have been added to a Pulumi organization with no existing projects, the Console displays the **New Project** button upon signing in.
 Click **New Project** and follow the prompts.

 <img class="lg:max-w-xl pb-4" src="/images/docs/reference/service/new-project.png" alt="Create a new Pulumi project">